sandromikautadze/hypoxia-prediction-cancer/README.md

 ### Why Such a Structure?
 On the one hand, we understand that structuring the project with this format might slow down the process of reading, understanding, and grading all at once.
 On the other, we believe that it's the setup that gives the most credit to our work, as we have put a lot of effort into doing the best work we could, despite the time and domain-knowledge constraints, while keeping the comments short enough as to be both well descriptive and not excessively long.

 In addition, notice that we decided not to perform the training on the processed data from the unfiltered files, but the only learning that we did was on the given training set.
-This was made to avoid lengthening the project, even though we have to reveal that it would have been great to compare the results for the given data to those we personally processed.
+This was made to avoid lengthening the project and to keep the results consistent for both sequencing techniques.